Bhpsngum/Starblast-Re-Arena/README.md

-# Arena-mod-remake
+# Re:Arena
-Remake of Arena mod (aka Arena Mod Recontinuation)
+Remake of Arena Mod (aka Arena Mod Recontinuation)

 ## What's this?
 This is the remake of Arena Mod, after development was stopped by the original developers.